-Joint Stock Company "Deutsche Bank DBU" (hereinafter - the Bank) was registered as an open joint stock company in 2009.
+Joint Stock Company "Deutsche Bank DBU"

+(hereinafter-the Bank) was registered as an open joint stock company in 2009.
 In 2010, the Bank was re-registered as a public joint stock company.
-In 2018 the Bank was re-registered as a private joint stock company.
+In 2018, the Bank was re-registered as a private joint stock company.

 The Bank is operating based on the National Bank of Ukraine (NBU) license issued on 11 December 2018.
-The Bank's main activities include attraction of deposits and maintenance of customers' accounts, granting loans and providing guarantees, cash and settlement transactions, transactions with securities, and foreign currency exchange operations.
-The Bank's operation is regulated by the National Bank of Ukraine.
-The Bank is a member of Individuals' Deposits Guarantee Fund (certificate No 207 dated 12 October 2009).
+The Bank's principal activities include attraction of deposits and maintenance of customers' accounts, granting loans and providing guarantees, cash and settlement transactions, transactions with securities, and foreign currency exchange operations.
+The Bank's operations are regulated by the National Bank of Ukraine.
+The Bank is a member of Individuals' Deposits Guarantee Fund (certificate No. 207 dated 12 October 2009).

-As at 31 December 2023, the Bank is operating through its Head Office and has no branches.
+As of 31 December 2024, the Bank is operating through its Head Office and has no branches.